 These two ponds are connected by a set of narrows.
-The best launch is located near the beach which is just over a small hill from the main parking area in the campground.
-This pond in the summer can get very busy but you don’t have to worry about motorboats, they are not allowed in the wilderness area.
-Several trails can be accessed from the shore of the ponds including Treadway Mountain, a wonderful hike with outstanding views.
+The best launch is located near the beach which is just over a small hill from the main parking area in the campground and there is a motorboat launch which can be used.
+Several trails can be accessed from the shore of the ponds including Treadway Mountain, which is a wonderful hike with outstanding views.

 Putnam Pond: 3.75 miles; North Pond: 2.5 miles